 You May Also Like: B2B Email List Providers

 Getting clarity on B2B SCA changes

 B2B merchants urgently need to think differently about how they manage their payments.
-The current furore is actually a big opportunity.
-If merchants can nail SCA now and start utilising the new generation of compliant card payment facilities like 3D-Secure, tokenized Card on File or even EMV® Secure Remote Commerce / Click-to-Pay, all of which enhance both security and buyer confidence, they can use this storm to position favorably to the market and increase business.
+The current furor is actually a big opportunity.
+If merchants can nail SCA now and start utilizing the new generation of compliant card payment facilities like 3D-Secure, tokenized Card on File, or even EMV® Secure Remote Commerce / Click-to-Pay, all of which enhance both security and buyer confidence, they can use this storm to position favorably to the market and increase business.